Best RV Toilets: Top Commodes to Make Camping More Comfortable

 Cassette Toilet: a cassette toilet is like a portable camping toilet in several ways.
 However, it's fixed in place, and you can usually access the waste storage tank from outside your RV.
 Like the portable toilet, you will see and smell the sewage as you eliminate it at a dump station or toilet.
 Van owners often use cassette toilets because their rigs are smaller.

 Q: How often do I need to empty the compartments from a composting toilet?

-It depends on how many people use the toilet and how frequently they do so.
+A: It depends on how many people use the toilet and how frequently they do so.
 For example, one person who lives in an RV full time may need to change the liquid compartment every other day and the solid compartment once a month.
 The more deposits in the solid compartment, the wetter it will be.
 When the waste takes longer to dry, the toilet will stop composting and start to smell.